jruns/speedy-utilities/README.txt

 - **Remove Scripts and Styles**: Remove specified scripts and styles from the frontend on specific pages.
 - **Delay Scripts and Styles**: Delay execution of specified scripts and styles until the page has loaded or the user has interacted with the page.

-[Visit our wiki](https://github.com/jruns/wp-performance-utilities/wiki) to learn how to configure the plugin and use each utility.
+[Visit our wiki](https://github.com/jruns/speedy-utilities/wiki) to learn how to configure the plugin and use each utility.

 == Installation ==

 From your WordPress dashboard

 1. Visit Plugins > Add New
-2. Search for "Performance Utilities"
+2. Search for "Speedy Performance Utilities"
-3. Install and Activate _Performance Utilities_ from your Plugins page
+3. Install and Activate _Speedy Performance Utilities_ from your Plugins page
-4. Visit _Settings_ > _Performance Utilities_ to enable utilities
+4. Visit _Settings_ > _Speedy Performance Utilities_ to enable utilities
 5. Implement utility-specific WordPress filters in your theme's functions.php file, if necessary

 == Screenshots ==

 1. Admin Settings Page
 2. Preload Images utility's post meta box
+3. Preload Images utility's Elementor page settings

 == Frequently Asked Questions ==